Computing canonical images in permutation groups with Graph Backtracking: Appendix

 Searching for canonical images inside a group $G$ requires a refiner for $G$.
 Typically $G$ will be specified as a subgroup of a larger permutation group, with a set of generators.
 A family of refiners for a group given by a set of generators is given in Section 7.3.2 of \cite{gb-extended}, and it uses the orbital graphs of the group.
 This extends a previous refiner given in \cite{newrefiners}.
 Leon also gives a refiner which uses only the orbits of the group \cite{leon1997}.
 These algorithms are different to any other refiners presented in the literature, as they do not describe a single refiner -- instead they describe how to build a refiner dynamically during search.
 This means that the refiners can produce different outputs when solving different problems.

 These refiners are not suitable for use in our canonical image algorithm, because the proof of correctness requires that a single fixed refiner is used for $G$.
 In this section we present a new refiner for groups given by a list of generators.
+The output of this refiner is almost identical to the previously presented refiner, the only difference is that the output is fixed, and therefore it produces the same output in every search, given the same input graph stack.

 We begin by discussing the most important pieces of our refiner, and then we use this to describe the problem previous refiners were trying to solve and to explain our new solution for this problem.